cornernote/gii-modeldoc-generator/README.md

 ModelDoc Generator will extend Gii too allow you to update your existing models with phpDoc compatible documentation.
 The phpDoc comments greatly assist with phpStorm's code completion.

-It will not create any new files.
-It will only update your existing models.

 ### Contents